CP-violating axion interactions in effective field theory: Chiral Lagrangian

 For comparison we briefly discuss the expected size of the scalar axion-nucleon coupling in the pure Standard Model.
 In this case, the CP-odd couplings arise from the CKM phase $\delta_{\mathrm{CKM}}$.
 Ref.~\cite{Georgi:1986kr} estimated

-in terms of the Jarlskog invariant $J_{\mathrm{CP}} \simeq 3 \cdot 10^{-5}$ \cite{Jarlskog:1985ht}.
+with $J_{\mathrm{CP}} \simeq 3 \cdot 10^{-5}$ \cite{Jarlskog:1985ht}.
 Similar-sized contributions arise from CKM-induced contributions to the light-quark chromo-EDMs.
 In that case, the estimate can be enhanced by a power $m_c^2/F_0^2$ but additional loop suppression lead to a very similar estimate of $g_S^{(0)}(\delta_{\mathrm{CKM}})$ \cite{Okawa:2021fto}.
 Long-distance contributions involving hyperons also appear to be of similar size \cite{Okawa:2021fto}.
 We therefore take Eq.~\eqref{gsCKM} as a rough indication of the size of CP-odd axion-nucleon couplings within the Standard Model.